 - The Connector will expand the trail system for the Northside.
 Although only a single lot, the Lanark Connector will allow more direct access to the newly completed Fineview Park from the streets west of the Park.
 It will no longer be necessary for residents to detour to Catoma or Cemetery Streets to access the park by foot.

 - The Connector will serve Fineview residents, in particular low-income residents.
 The Connector will be directly adjacent the new City of Bridges Community Land Trust affordable housing development at various addresses between 5 and 25 Lanark Street, due to be completed 2022/23.
 The mix of new and renovated units will house several families – see diagram below

 - The Connector will add to the recreational assets of the Northside, offering a destination for healthy outdoor activities, and increase access to public open spaces

-- The Connector will recreate blighted vacant lots as valuable open space assets
+- The Connector will recreate a blighted vacant lot as valuable open space asset

 - It will leverage natural features as an economic asset for neighborhood development